Macy's says reopened stores performing better than expected

-June 9 (Reuters) - Macy’s Inc said on Tuesday its 450 reopened stores were performing better than expected, giving some respite for the department store operator that reported nearly $1 billion in quarterly operating losses.
+(Reuters) - Macy’s Inc (M.N) said on Tuesday its 450 reopened stores were performing better than expected, giving some respite for the department store chain that reported nearly $1 billion in quarterly operating losses due to COVID-19 lockdowns.

+The company’s shares rose 12% in premarket trading, a day after Macy’s said it had raised $4.5 billion to navigate through the fallout from the pandemic.

+Macy’s, like most other non-essential retailers in the United States, was forced to shut nearly all its 800 stores in March to contain the spread of the coronavirus.

 Macy’s said its preliminary sales fell to $3.02 billion in the quarter ended May 2, from $5.50 billion, in line with the company’s prior forecast.

-The company reported a preliminary adjusted net loss of $630 million in the same period, compared to a profit of $137 million a year earlier.
+The company reported a preliminary adjusted net loss of $630 million, or $2.03 per share, in the same period, compared to a profit of $137 million, or 44 cents per share, a year earlier.

 Reporting by Uday Sampath in Bengaluru; Editing by Ramakrishnan M.